i6/ibg/appendices/f.rst

    pair: inside_description; library property

 :prop:`inside_description`
-  For an `enterable` object: its description, output as part of the room description when the player is inside the object.
+  For an :prop:`enterable` object: its description, output as part of the room description when the player is inside the object.

   The `{value}` can be a string, or a routine which outputs a string.